-ARTICLE 7 - RURAL LOCUM PROGRAMS
+ARTICLE 7 - RSA FUNDED RURAL PROGRAMS

-- 7.1 The Rural General Practice Locum Program (the "RGPLP") is a program that provides support to enable eligible General Practitioners to have reasonable periods of leave from their practices for such purposes as continuing medical education, maternity leave, vacation and health needs, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time. - 7.2 The Rural GP Anaesthesia Locum Program (the "RGPALP") is a program that provides support to General Practitioners with enhanced anesthesia skills to have reasonable periods of leave from their practices for such purposes as continuing medical education, maternity leave, vacation, and health needs, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time. - 7.3 Responsibility for the governance and oversight of the RGPLP and the RGPALP resides with the JSC, with day to day administration of the RGPLP and the RGPALP provided by the Ministry, or as determined by the JSC. - 7.4 Preference for locum support through the RGPLP and the RGPALP will be given to the most isolated/vulnerable communities. - 7.5 The Government will provide annual funding of \$1,850,000 for the RGPLP. - 7.6 The Rural Specialist Locum Program (the "RSLP") is a program that provides support to enable eligible Specialist Physicians practising in certain designated specialities and in certain rural communities to have reasonable periods of leave from their practices for such purposes as continuing medical education, parental leave, vacation, health needs and to assist in the provision of continuous specialist coverage as designated by the applicable Health Authority, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time.
+- 7.1 The "RSA Funded Rural Programs" means the suite of rural programs that the JSC supports with its annual funding provided by the Government as per Article 9.
+As of April 1, 2022, the RSA Funded Rural Programs include: the Rural Locum Programs (RGPLP, RGPALP and RSLP), RCME Community Funds Program, SPLP, REEF, RCMPA, RCBM, IAF and RCF.
+The RSA Funded Rural Programs are intended to support the JSC objectives set out in section 5.1 and are subject to JSC policies.
+The terms, conditions, rules and eligibility criteria governing the RSA Funded Rural Programs may be amended by the JSC from time to time. - 7.2 The RGPLP is a program that provides support to enable eligible Family Physicians to have reasonable periods of leave from their practices for such purposes as continuing medical education, maternity leave, vacation, and health needs, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time. - 7.3 The RGPALP is a program that provides support to Family Physicians with enhanced anesthesia skills to have reasonable periods of leave from their practices for such purposes as continuing medical education, maternity leave, vacation, and health needs, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time. - 7.4 The RSLP is a program that provides support to enable eligible Specialist Physicians practising in certain designated specialties and in certain rural communities to have reasonable periods of leave from their practices for such purposes as continuing medical education, parental leave, vacation, health needs and to assist in the provision of continuous specialist coverage as designated by the applicable Health Authority, in accordance with the specific terms, conditions, rules and eligibility criteria approved or established by the JSC from time to time.